ENSURING COMPLIANCE TO GENERAL DATA PROTECTION REGULATION (GDPR) USING E-SAFE COMPLIANCE

-Furthermore, in the events of portability of personal data either between two controllers, or two processors or a controller and a processor, the receiving entity can use (view, edit, print) the protected images or documents by downloading e-Safe Compliance Rights Management iOS/ Android apps from the Apple Store and Google Play Store respectively and install on their mobile devices.
+Furthermore, in the event of portability of personal data, either between two controllers, or two processors, or a controller and a processor, the receiving entity can use (view, edit, print) the protected images or documents by downloading e-Safe Compliance Rights Management iOS/ Android apps from the Apple Store and Google Play Store respectively and install on their mobile devices.

 4EARLY IDENTIFICATION OF RISKY BEHAVIOUR

 e-Safe Compliance has a User and Entity Behaviour Analytics (UEBA) module that generates risk reports.
 This module applies advanced models to the data to find ‘new types of behaviour’ and changes to ‘usual behaviour’.
 In determining changes in behaviour, the system looks at what the user’s peers are doing as well as the users themselves, to avoid false alerts.
 The module identifies 40 different types of user events such as use of a new application, device, printer or network, use of shadow applications and URLs, frequent violation of rule or rules in a short span of time etc. as potential risks.